"IT IS NOT THE STRENGTH OF THE BODY THAT COUNTS, BUT THE STRENGTH OF THE SPIRIT."

 An overwhelming amount of misguided information still exists; usually published by non-dystonic musicians, psychologists, and people scheming for profitable amounts of money claiming musician's dystonia is solely a psychological or emotional behavioral disorder with no scientific publications on the details of their methods and no research to back up their claim.

-Most offensive is the idea that if a musician isn't able to be cured, then it is the musician's lack of commitment instead of the practitioners method.
-For a disorder with an unknown cure, it is easy to fall into the trap of pseudo-psychology explanations.
-This doesn't happen so much in the realm of hand dystonia fortunately, but pushed on brass and woodwind players with embouchure dystonia the most.
+Most offensive is the idea that if a musician isn't able to be cured, then it is the musician's lack of commitment instead of the practitioner's method.
+For a disorder with an unknown cure it is easy to fall into the trap of pseudo-psychology explanations.
+This doesn't happen so much in the realm of hand dystonia, but primarily pushed on brass and woodwind players with embouchure dystonia.

 Initially I started my blog Living with Embouchure Dystonia as a way to keep track of noted observations throughout self rehabilitation.
 After what is considered a career-ending diagnosis I was not going to shoulder an undertaking in silence, nor go out without a fight.

-I had my first big orchestra concert in 2016 and proud to say I've taken a huge step by joining a community orchestra this year (2018) with the hopes of slowly reintroducing myself to performing.
-After making significant progress during recovery in 2013, other musicians with dystonia started reaching out for advice and guidance.
-It was then I realized the dire need to advocate more awareness, share information on various types of brass performance-related injuries, and collect as much embouchure dystonia research possible in one place.
+I had my first large-scale orchestra concert in 2016 and proud to say I've taken a huge step by joining a community orchestra in 2018 with the hopes of slowly reintroducing myself to performing.
+After making significant progress in 2013 other musicians with dystonia started reaching out for advice and guidance.
+It was then I realized the dire need to advocate more awareness, share information on various types of brass performance-related injuries, and collect as much embouchure dystonia research possible on my blog.